State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Methods

 \subsubsection{Defining a manifold}

-In order to investigate the state space geometry in the vicinity of many body wavefunctions we consider the two-dimensional sub manifold of the state space that generalizes the result in ~\cite{palumbo2018revealing} to a many-body context.
+In order to investigate the state space geometry in the vicinity of many body wavefunctions we consider the two-dimensional sub manifold of the state space that generalizes the manifolds of the form considered in~\cite{yu2020experimental,palumbo2018revealing} to a many-body context.
 In that work, the manifold we introduce here generated by the operator $\Lambda_{n_r}$ defined in Eq.~\ref{eq:DefnMagGenerator} was examined for just a single site.

-When considering the QFI density of a state, one imagines infinitesimal transformations of the state generated by a hermitian operator.
-We extend this concept by perturbing a \emph{source Hamiltonian}, $H_0(x)$ with the generator defined in Eq.~\ref{eq:DefnMagGenerator},